-Students taking the course as BIOL 225 will write an original 3-5 page species account detailing the life history of a Yukon bird species.
+SPECIES ACCOUNT.
+Students taking will write an original 3-5 page species account detailing the life history of a Yukon bird species.
 Details of the content for the species accounts will be handed out in class.

-Species account papers will be due on APRIL 9.
+Species account papers will be due on APRIL 14.